 According to the 2014 Behavioral Risk Factor Surveillance System (BRFSS), they are estimating that at least 7.7% (or 335,000) of Indiana adults, were told by a doctor or other health professional that they have prediabetes.

-Prediabetes is a condition in which individuals have higher than normal blood glucose levels, but not high enough to be diagnosed as diabetes.
-If you have prediabetes, you are at a high risk for developing Type 2 diabetes.
-Within the next five years,15-30 percent of people with prediabetes will develop Type 2 diabetes.
+Prediabetes is a condition in which individuals have higher than normal blood glucose levels, but not high enough to be diagnosed as Type 2 diabetes.
+If you have prediabetes, you are at a high risk for developing type 2 diabetes.
+Within the next five years,15-30 percent of people with prediabetes will develop type 2 diabetes.
 Once a person has been diagnosed with diabetes, it can be managed, but it never goes away.

-The National Diabetes Prevention Program (DPP), led by the CDC, is offered to help people make necessary lifestyle changes.
-The program was designed and piloted in Indiana by the Indiana University School of Medicine, and has proven to prevent and/or delay Type 2 diabetes.
+The National Diabetes Prevention Program (DPP), led by the Centers for Disease Control and Prevention (CDC), is offered to help people make necessary lifestyle changes.
+The program was designed and piloted in Indiana by the Indiana University School of Medicine, and has proven to prevent and/or delay type 2 diabetes.
 This program helped people cut their risk for diabetes in half!